 What’s your favourite way to use light in a room?

 Lighting is a critical part of interior design and decor.
 Mood lighting is a great way to create an inviting atmosphere.
 I like warm white energy efficient LEDs.
 There are so many creative ways to use lights.
-LED strip lighting under cabinetry or in the bathroom are always amazing to have!
+LED strip lighting under cabinetry or in the bathroom is always amazing to have!

 What do you think are the most important things to consider before starting a renovation?